Visit Basel, a culture-filled, trendy city

-Accessible in just 3 hours by train from Paris, Basel is the cultural capital of Switzerland and the country's third biggest city in terms of the population.
+Accessible in just 3 hours and 03 minutes by train from Paris, Basel is the cultural capital of Switzerland and the country's third biggest city in terms of the population.
 It will seduce art, culture and design enthusiasts thanks to its forty museums.

 A real Mecca for architecture, your visit to Basel will take you on a journey though history due to the diversity of the buildings, ranging from medieval to contemporary works of art.

 Basel also has a lot to offer in terms of music.
 The concerts held in the city will delight classical music, rock and even musical enthusiasts.

 You won't be short of ideas for places to visit in Basel.
 Now all you have to do is decide which appeal to you most!

 - Visit one of the forty museums to which Basel is home.
 Fondation Beyeler, Vitra Museum, Musée du Papier (paper museum) and even the Musée du Jouet (toy museum), there's something for everyone!

 - Attend a musical put on by the "Musical Theater".
 If you're more of a classical music fan, the Basel symphonic orchestra should be right up your street.

 - Visit Basel by setting off to discover the contemporary architectural works of art as soon as you step off the TGV Lyria, as the station itself is a remarkable building.
 Renzo Piano, Herzog and de Meuron or even Mario Botta are just a few of the names to have left their mark on the city.